-To do this, you can use a DREADD index action to add the IDX or XML files that contain conversation triggers.
+To do this, you must create the IDX or XML files that contain your conversation triggers (see Agent Triggers, on page 112).
+You can then use a DREADD index action to add the IDX or XML files to your Agentstore.
 For example:

-'''

-http://localhost:12311/DREADD?C:\AnswerServer\conversation\conversation

-triggers.idx.gz
+http://localhost:5001/DREADD?C:\AnswerServer\conversation\conversation triggers.idx.gz

-'''